warmana/cloudant-docs-fork/docs2017/src/tutorials/create_bmxapp_upload.md

 The next step is to log in to your {{site.data.keyword.Bluemix_notm}} application environment.
 You must supply the following account details:

--   Your user name, specified as the `-u` parameter.
+-   Your user name, which is specified as the '`-u`' parameter.
--   Your organization name, specified as the `-o` parameter.
+-   Your organization name, which is specified as the '`-o`' parameter.
--   Your space, specified as the `-s` parameter.
+-   Your space, which is specified as the '`-s`' parameter.

 >   **Note**: The account details are available on your {{site.data.keyword.Bluemix_notm}} dashboard,
     when you log in through a web browser,